+Section 47 - Article 4 - Procedures.
+Section 4.4. - Zoning amendments.
+Section 4.4.1 Initiation is hereby amended to add a new subsection 4.4.1 (d) to read as follows:

+- "(d) Down-zoning.
+No amendment to zoning regulations or a zoning map that down-zones property shall be initiated nor is it enforceable without the written consent of all property owners whose property is the subject of the down-zoning amendment, unless the down-zoning amendment is initiated by the town council.
+For purposes of this section, "down-zoning" means a zoning ordinance or amendment that affects an area of land in one of the following ways: - (1) By decreasing the development density of the land to be less dense than was allowed under its previous usage. - (2) By reducing the permitted uses of the land that are specified this appendix to fewer uses than were allowed under its previous usage."

 Section 48 - Article 4 - Procedures.
-Section 4.4.1 Initiation is hereby amended to add 4.4.1 (d) to read as follows:

-"Down-zoning.
-No amendment to zoning regulations or a zoning map that down-zones property shall be initiated nor is it enforceable without the written consent of all property owners whose property is the subject of the down-zoning amendment, unless the down-zoning amendment is initiated by the town council.
-For purposes of this section, "down-zoning" means a zoning ordinance that affects an area of land in one of the following ways:

-- (1) By decreasing the development density of the land to be less dense than was allowed under its previous usage. - (2) By reducing the permitted uses of the land that are specified this appendix to fewer uses than were allowed under its previous usage."

-Section 49 - Article 4 - Procedures.
-The title for Section 4.4.2 Procedures is hereby amended to read as follows:
+Section 4.4. - Zoning amendments.
+The title for Section 4.4.2 Procedures - general rezoning and conditional use district rezoning is hereby retitled and amended to revise subsections to read as follows:

-"4.4.2 Procedures - general use rezoning and conditional use district rezoning"
+"4.4.2 Procedures - general conventional rezoning and conditional use district rezoning amendment to the town manager, the planning commission, and any other appropriate board or commission for their consideration."